canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the --tls-cert-file and --tls-private-key-file arguments are set as appropriate (Automated)
+Ensure that the --tls-cert-file and --tls-private-key-file arguments are set as appropriate

 **Remediation:**